Mihonarium/hass-spatial-lights-card/README.md

 - [ ] Add a setting for toggling lights with a single tap
 - [ ] Fix the bug where too many preset/live lights on the desktop get displayed under the color wheel in a way that enlarges the color wheel area and makes the sliders smaller
 - [ ] Fix the bug that on clearing the picture and picking a new one, the previous picture settings don't apply to the new picture
+- [ ] Non-interactive elements should not be selectable